jdholtz/i3-restore/CONFIGURATION.md

 Subprocesses are programs that run in the same window their command was executed in and return to the shell on exit.
 Examples include vim, emacs, less, and man.

-Three things are needed to set up subprocess configuration:
+Four things are needed to set up subprocess configuration:
 1. A line in your shell's rcfile to execute the subprocess correctly (only done once)
 2. The subprocess name
+3. Arguments the subprocess has to include to be saved (Optional)
-3. The desired subprocess launch command
+4. The desired subprocess launch command (Optional.
+Default: "{command}")

 To restore subprocesses correctly, each subprocess command is saved in a separate script.
 When i3-restore attempts to restore your session, it will set an environment variable (`I3_RESTORE_SUBPROCESS_SCRIPT`) pointing to the path of the script and execute